About the course

-Teaching for an option consists of regular 1-1 or small-group meetings, with feedback being given as appropriate.
+Teaching for an option consists of regular one-to-one or small-group meetings, with feedback being given as appropriate.
 Your options must focus on literature in different languages (eg Arabic in one term, English in the other; or French in one term, Russian in the other).
 Some options may not have a language requirement, or may span more than one language: in such cases, the course convener will advise you so that your choices cover an appropriate range.

 Your dissertation may be on any topic in comparative literature and/or literary translation studies that involves two or more languages.
 You will work closely with a supervisor, starting at the end of Michaelmas term and continuing through Hilary term, though the bulk of the work will be concentrated in Trinity (summer) term.
-Your 10,000-12,000 word dissertation will be due in at the end of Trinity term.
+Your dissertation will be due in at the end of Trinity term.